 More than 1.9 million residents of Massachusetts are expected to be vaccinated in Phase 2.

-Like the other populations, members of the general public will receive the vaccine free of charge.
+The shots are free of charge to recipients.
 The federal government is paying for the vaccine and health plans including Blue Cross Blue Shield of Massachusetts are paying clinicians to administer the shots.

-It will be crucial that residents get on board to prevent greater spread, Andujar Vasquez said, noting both the Pfizer and Moderna vaccines require two doses.
+It is crucial that the public get vaccinated to prevent greater spread, Andujar Vasquez said, noting both the Pfizer and Moderna vaccines require two doses.